 Good Samaritan has a chapter of the Order of the Daughters of the King for women in the Episcopal Church who are committed to prayer, service, and evangelism.
 After a period of training, these women take vows as they join the Order.
 Our Daughters pray faithfully for requests submitted to them.

-Every year we offer a Freedom in Christ retreat—3 days of intensive teaching and prayer for those who are struggling with issues in their lives that separate them from God.
+Every year (but not this year during Covid) we offer a Freedom in Christ retreat—3 days of intensive teaching and prayer for those who are struggling with issues in their lives that separate them from God.

 If you'd like to ask for a prayer request to be added to the email chain, or to our Sunday prayer; or learn how to serve as a prayer minister or in any of the other prayer ministries in our church, please contact Susan Starke, Parish Nurse.
 If you would like to submit a confidential prayer request, please click here.